CAFDataProcessing/worker-document/README.md

 ## Modules

 ### worker-document-utility
-This repository defines the public classes that facilitate the creation of mutable and read only document objects.The project can be found in [worker-document-utility](worker-document-utility).
+This repository defines the public classes that facilitate the creation of mutable and read only document objects.
+The project can be found in [worker-document-utility](worker-document-utility).

 ### worker-document